What is a 403(b) Plan?

 Why did Central Adopt CCC Services?

-The IRS published Final 403(b) Regulations during July of 2007 that dramatically changed the way 403(b) Plans must be structured and administered.
-Central and all of the Vendors for its 403(b) Plan were required to follow complex new rules and increased administrative responsibilities.
+403(b) Plans are subject to complex rules and administrative responsibilities.
 As a result, Central adopted the services of Carruth Compliance Consulting, Inc., an Independent Third Party Administrator (TPA).